Loading...

 Your marginal tax rate is the percentage you pay on your last dollar of income - essentially your highest tax bracket.
 Your effective tax rate is your total tax divided by your total income, representing the average rate you pay overall.
 Due to progressive taxation, your effective rate is typically lower than your marginal rate.
 For example, someone in the 24% bracket might have an effective rate of 15-18%.

-FICA (Federal Insurance Contributions Act) tax funds Social Security and Medicare.
+FICA (Federal Insurance Contributions Act) tax funds Social Security and Medicare in the USA.
 It consists of Social Security tax at 6.2% on wages up to $160,200 (2024 limit) and Medicare tax at 1.45% on all wages.
 High earners pay an additional 0.9% Medicare tax on income over $200,000 (single) or $250,000 (married filing jointly).
 Most employees pay a combined 7.65% FICA tax, with employers matching this amount.

 Our calculator uses official IRS tax brackets and regulations.
 For detailed tax information, refer to these authoritative sources: